Colin MacGregor MBACP (Accred)

 Alongside my private counselling work, I also work with a city centre charity in Liverpool which gives me a broad experience of working with 18-80 year old clients with diverse counselling needs, including gender and sexual identity, prescription drug dependency and withdrawal, and psychiatric disorders.

 I haven't always been a counsellor and bring to my counselling work a catalogue of rich life experiences.
 I have worked on farms and a production line, been a property consultant, business owner, company director, worked with the homeless and in criminal justice settings.

 There are times for all of us when it seems frightening, embarrassing or impossible to find the words and courage to express how we really feel, even – perhaps especially – to those who are closest to us.
 The Covid global pandemic may have left you with thoughts and feelings that are both alien and painful.

 You may have been struggling with difficult feelings for some time or be facing a crisis right now.
 Maybe you’re feeling overwhelmed, finding it harder and harder to cope with day-to-day life; or no longer able to resolve your difficulties on your own – perhaps fearful of appearing weak or making yourself vulnerable.

-If you feel it would be helpful to talk openly about what’s going on in your life – about loss and grief, your anxiety, depression, fears, gender or sexuality – I can offer you a safe space where you can air your unspoken thoughts and perhaps begin to find new ways of thinking and behaving which allow you to find more fulfilment and joy in your life.
+If you feel it would be helpful to talk openly about what’s going on in your life – about loss and grief, your anxiety, depression, fears, gender or sexuality – I can offer you a safe space where you can air your unspoken thoughts and feelings; and perhaps begin to find new ways of thinking and behaving which allow you to find more fulfilment and joy in your life.

 Whilst I am passionate about my work with all clients I have a particular interest in men's mental health and in working with those who are struggling with quarter-life (millennial) and mid-life issues.